Controls

 Pause to consider:

 Variables are concerning when we either know or suspect that they might affect our outcome.
 We have to be vigilant because - as we saw in the neuroserpin study - just because we don’t suspect a variable, that doesn’t mean we shouldn’t be concerned!
 Depending on how they act and how they are distributed, impactful variables might exaggerate, diminish, change, or obscure our outcome of interest.
 If this happens, it reduces the accuracy of our experiment: we will be unable to trust that any result - or lack thereof - is specifically attributable to our intervention.
+In other words, it harms the internal validity of our experiment.

 2.4 Strategies for control